 NORTH-SOUTH MTB TRAIL

 The North-South mountain-bike trail is long and difficult and free.
 Riders love it.
-It is the mountain’s most popular cross-country riding trail.
-Walkers traverse it too.
+It is the mountain’s most popular cross-country riding route, but walkers traverse it too.

 MYRTLE GULLY TRACK

 One of the mountain’s most historic and romantic tracks, Myrtle Gull Track winds through dense, shaded rainforest.
-The cableway would cross where it meets the Guy Falks Rivulet.
-Hidden Falls is also to be found in this vicinity.
+The cableway would cross where it meets the Guy Faulks Rivulet.

 MAIN FIRE TRAIL

-The Main Fire Trail is a popular backyard walking track and access route to the Tip Top and Breakneck tracks for mountain bikers and trail runners too.
+The Main Fire Trail is a popular park access walking and trail running track.
+It also provides access to the Tip Top and Breakneck mountain biker tracks.
 The cable car take-off would cut through the forest on the left.

 HANG GLIDERS AIRWAY

-As the map (below) shows, the cableway would also pass over the Lenah Valley Track and the Old Farm Road MTB trail.
-In addition, the base station’s Access Road would obliterate sections of both Tip Top MTB trails.
+As the map (link below) shows, the cableway would also pass over the Lenah Valley Track and the Old Farm Road MTB trail.
+In addition, the Access Road required to reach the cable car base station would obliterate sections of both Tip Top MTB trails.

 HELP SAVE THE PARK!